yejianye/watchdog-tricks/README.md

 - compiler: Path toe the compiler
 - opts: Command-line options for the compiler

-Here's an example configuration file to auto recompile markdown files to html for example.com
+An example configuration file to auto recompile markdown files to html for example.com

     tricks:
     - watchdog_tricks.compiler.AutoCompileTrick: